 "Zleek'a'den, huh," he said, as the engine revved.

-"Yes," Zim replied, maroon eyes burning dangerously.
+"Yes," Zim replied, dark eyes burning dangerously.
 "And Zim is pleased to have you, Verd'ika.
 He would take no one else."

 Dib slid a handgun out from under the seat and smiled the kind of smile that spread like toxins and oozed glee.